oemof/tespy/docs/integration/optimization.rst

     Figure: Scatter plot for all individuals during the optimization

-You can access the data generated by the optimization from the :code:`problem.log` attribute, which contains each variable input that was evaluated by the optimizer in your tespy model.
-On top, you can access the result attribute, population information etc. as documented by pymoo.
+You can access the data generated by the optimization from the returned :code:`DataFrame`, which contains every evaluated individual.
+The plotting code in the download shows how to filter for feasible solutions and highlight the optimum.

 .. literalinclude:: /../tutorial/advanced/optimization_example.py
     :language: python